throw3278away/KerbalColoniesIndustrialProcesses/README.md

 #### Agriculture Facility
   Agriculture facility for more advanced organic material manufacture.
 #### Logistics Warehouse
-  Storage facilities with huge capacities.
+  Storage facilities with 10x the capacity.
 Recommended to be built first if you have MKS.
+#### Large Hanger
+  A very large hanger facility.
+Can only store 1 vehicle, as long as the size is within the vanilla physics range.
+Perfect for those who wants to build and launch motherships on Mun or Minmus.

 ### Resource Extraction and Conversion Recipes:
 1. Rational Resources + CRP